getporter/porter/docs/content/package-search.md

 az     A mixin for using the az cli   Porter Authors   https://cdn.porter.sh/mixins/atom.xml   Atom Feed
 ```

+If no query is supplied, the full listing will be returned.

-And here we search for all plugins, specifying `yaml` output:
+For example, here we search for all plugins, specifying `yaml` output:

 ```console
 $ porter plugin search -o yaml